 New York City is an architectural palimpsest and Augmented Reality is a powerful tool for making the layers of the city visible.
 Therefore, I chose this platform as a medium to tell this short story about Garment Center.
 The author of the story ‘The Guided Tour of 7th Avenue’ was merely talking about the atmosphere of the streets and one of the factory’s interior.
-I selected only some parts of this story especially the part which includes more descriptions of the street life and spatial elements.
+I selected the parts of the story which involve the descriptions of the street life and details of the spatial elements.
 I deciphered the story and tried to split it into sections according to the strongness of spatial descriptions.
-At the same time, I searched for the visual elements that show the earlier versions of the street life of the 7th Avenue and surrounding.
+At the same time, I conducted historical research and looked for the visuals that show the earlier versions of the street life of the 7th Avenue and surrounding.

-After I collected as much as historical photos and videos were taken around Garment Center, I tried to superpose these visuals with the places which are identified in the story.
-At the end, I decided to focus five critical spots at around 7th Avenue.
-A person should be at these specific spots in order to activate the Augmented Reality application in the phone and engage with the narrative.
-I wanted to add some attraction to the historical photos, to do that I transformed them into 2.5D graphs.
+After collecting historical photos and videos that were taken around Garment Center, I tried to superpose these visuals with the places which are defined in the story.
+In the end, I decided to focus five critical spots at around 7th Avenue.
+A person should be at these specific spots in order to activate the Augmented Reality application and to engage with the narrative.
+By transforming historical photos into 2.5D graphs, I aimed to empower visual storytelling.
 When the text came together with these moving images, they were more successful to give a sense of the old street life.
-After I determined the path that I will suggest to the audiences, I made my first iteration at the site with using old photos printed in the transparent paper as a replication of AR experience.
+After I determined the path that I will suggest to the audiences, I made my first iteration at the site by using old photos printed in the transparent paper as a replication of AR experience.
 I also read the selected sections of the story at the site, while the visitor was looking at the spots through images.
 I recognized that the crowd and the traffic were distracting the audience to engage with the story.
 However, he captured some details from the story and then he claimed that he was able to relate those details to the actual space and they made him creating some connections with the past.